 When people think of hangovers, they typically think of those associated with drinking too much alcohol.
-However, at Hangover Hospital, we know that alcohol is not the only substance that can be toxic to the human body and result in a hangover.
-Certain drugs can also cause a hangover.
+However, at Hangover Hospital, we know that certain drugs can also be toxic to the human body and result in a hangover.
 Xanax is one drug that is notorious for causing hangovers.
 Those that take Xanax will likely feel the hangover effects as the drug begins to wear off.
 These effects are largely what makes Xanax, and other benzodiazepines so addictive, because the body becomes dependent on it.

-Even when the drug is not abused, you may feel a hangover shortly after the medication is prescribed as your body adjusts to the Xanax.
-If a doctor changes your dosage, you may also experience a Xanax hangover.
+Even when the drug is not abused, you may feel a hangover shortly after the medication is prescribed or if your doctor changes your dosage as your body adjusts to the Xanax.
 Like a hangover that comes from drinking too much though, there are ways to ease your symptoms.

 The Symptoms of a Xanax Hangover

 The symptoms of a Xanax hangover are similar to those of a hangover you’d experience from drinking too much alcohol.
 They do tend to last longer than symptoms of an alcohol hangover, though.
 Common symptoms include:

 - Higher body temperature

 - Decreased appetite